Cape CoralKid FriendlyNature & Outdoors

 Fort Myers Beach best beaches near Cape Coral Florida

-Bowditch Point Beach
+Bowditch Point Beach (open)

 Known for its gorgeous hiking trails and impressive panoramic views of Estero Bay, Bowditch Point beach is a great place to go for a beach day.
 I love spending downtime at Bowditch Point Park, as the lush vegetation full of driftwood and mangroves encompasses the uncrowded beach that just emanates serenity.